-Following dismissal from training as a Psychodrama Psychotherapist in the Birmingham Institute of Psychodrama at the behest of their affiliation body, the UK Council for Psychotherapy (UKCP), I have continued to offer counselling to a number of clients (up to 20 per week) wanting to leave homosexual practices and feelings.
-The basis of my removal from the professional trainee register was not because of any client complaint (there never has been any such complaint), but because my ideas were, and remain, unacceptable to the psychotherapy profession.
-Following an appeal, I was told that I "may re-apply to continue training should you consistently cease to promulgate your current opinions" I have been found guilty of Thought Crime.
+Following dismissal from training as a Psychodrama Psychotherapist in the Birmingham Institute of Psychodrama at the behest of their affiliation body, the UK Council for Psychotherapy (UKCP), I have continued to offer counselling to a number of men and women (up to 20 per week) wanting to leave homosexual practices and feelings.
+The basis of my removal from the professional trainee register was not because of any client complaint (there never has been any such complaint), but because my ideas were, and remain unacceptable to the psychotherapy profession.
+Following an appeal, I was told that I "may re-apply to continue training should you consistently cease to promulgate your current opinions..."
+I continue to work internationally to establish a viable alternative platform from which to offer support to those who seek it.